Optimal Instrument Selection using Bayesian Model Averaging for Model Implied Instrumental Variable Two Stage Least Squares Estimators

-To elaborate, we present a simple example to justify the minimum $p$-value heuristic, in the case of a single invalid instrument.
-Let $q^A$ be an invalid instrument, with all other instruments as valid, and let $q^0$ stand for an arbitrary valid instrument.
-Let $Q^0$ be the subsets of $\mathbf{V}_j$ that contain $q^0$, and let $Q^{0(q^A)} \subset Q^0$ that contain $q^A$.
-Similarly $\bar{Q}^{0(q^A)}$ is the subset of $Q^0$ that do not contain $q^A$.
+Here, we present rationale to justify the minimum $p$-value heuristic in the case of a single invalid instrument.
+Let $Z^A$ be an invalid instrument, with all other instruments as valid, and let $Z^0$ stand for an arbitrary valid instrument.
+Let $\mathbf{Z}^0$ be the subsets of all instruments for a given equation that contain $Z^0$, and let $\mathbf{Z}^{0(Z^A)} \subset \mathbf{Z}^0$ that contain $Z^A$.
+Similarly $\bar{\mathbf{Z}}^{0(Z^A)}$ is the subset of $\mathbf{Z}^0$ that do not contain $Z^A$.

-$p_{j}^{(q^0)}$ can then be expressed as
+$p_{j}^{(Z^0)}$ can then be expressed as

-As $q^A$ is invalid, we can expect for any $k^A \in Q^{0(q^A)}$, $p_{j,l^A}^{(q)}$ is close to 0, as the associated Sargan's Test value is distributed under a non-central $\chi^2$, with the non-centrality parameter being proportional to the degree of invalidity.
-Additionally, as $q^0$ is a valid instrument, for any $l \in \bar{Q}^{0(q^A)}$, we can expect $p_{j,l}^{(q)}$ to be above the nominal $\alpha$, as in that case, the associated Sargan's Test value is distributed under the null distribution.
-To simplify, set $\pi_{j,l^A}^{(q^0)}$ and $\pi_{j,l}^{(q^0)}$ to $1/|Q^{(q^0)}|$, where $|\cdot|$ denotes the cardinality of a set.
+As $Z^A$ is invalid, we can expect for any $k^A \in \mathbf{Z}^{0(Z^A)}$, $p_{j,l^A}^{(Z)}$ is close to 0, as the associated Sargan's Test value is distributed under a non-central $\chi^2$, with the non-centrality parameter being proportional to the degree of invalidity.
+Additionally, as $Z^0$ is a valid instrument, for any $l \in \bar{\mathbf{Z}}^{0(Z^A)}$, we can expect $p_{j,l}^{(Z)}$ to be above the nominal $\alpha$, as in that case, the associated Sargan's Test value is distributed under the null distribution.
+To simplify, set $\pi_{j,l^A}^{(Z^0)}$ and $\pi_{j,l}^{(Z^0)}$ to $1/|\mathbf{Z}^{(Z^0)}|$, where $|\cdot|$ denotes the cardinality of a set.
 This corresponds to the situation where all instruments are equally predictive of the endogenous regressor.
-The strength of $q^0$ is not a factor in the calculation of $p_{j}^{(q^0)}$ as it is included in every MIIV subset.
-With that, we can simplify $p_{j}^{(q^0)}$ to
+The strength of $Z^0$ is not a factor in the calculation of $p_{j}^{(Z^0)}$ as it is included in every MIIV subset.
+With that, we can simplify $p_{j}^{(Z^0)}$ to

-Following similar notation, we can express $p_{j}^{(q^A)}$ as
+Following similar notation, we can express $p_{j}^{(Z^A)}$ as